 Acceptance decisions are made on a rolling basis throughout the year for our five graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.

 Increased focus on the use of electronic health records has expanded job opportunities related to acquiring, storing, retrieving and utilizing health information.
-This new paradigm has created a growing demand for medical records and health information technicians, as well as medical and health services managers, according to the Bureau of Labor Statistics.
-Employment of health information technicians is expected to increase 22 percent through 2022, while employment of medical and health services managers is projected to grow 23 percent.
+This new paradigm has created a growing demand for medical records and health information technicians, according to the U.S. Bureau of Labor Statistics.
+Employment of health information technicians is expected to increase 13 percent through 2026.*

 The MBA in Healthcare Informatics online program consists of nine core MBA courses and three healthcare informatics courses.
 Those with non-business academic backgrounds may be required to take foundation courses.